University of Hawaiʻi at Hilo Botanical Gardens

 The gardens were established by UH-Hilo professor Don Hemmes at some time in the 1980s, after a student said that they had never seen a pine tree before.

-The gardens contain one of Hawaiʻi's best cycad collections, with nearly a hundred species from Africa, China, North and Central America, and Australia.
-It also contains an international collection of palm trees, and almost all species of Hawaiian Pritchardia.
+The gardens contain one of Hawaiʻi's best cycad collections, with 126 species from Africa, China, North and Central America, and Australia.
+It also contains an international collection of palm trees, and all five 5 species of Big Island Pritchardia.
 Since the gardens are located in a windward area of the university campus, they get a substantial amount of rain.